Portal about bathroom renovation. Useful tips

 Examples from fiction: (“Treasure Island”, “Treasure Island”)

-As you can see from the examples, in most cases, when translating animate masculine or feminine nouns into Russian, there is no need for translation transformations, since the initial and final genders of this noun will be identical.
+As can be seen from the examples, in most cases, when translating animate masculine or feminine nouns into Russian, there is no need for translation transformations, since the initial and final genders of a given noun will be identical.

 Common gender

-As for the general gender in English, here some difficulties may arise when translating into Russian, since a general noun can mean either a man or a woman.
+As for the general gender in English, some difficulties may arise when translating into Russian, since a noun of the general gender can imply either a man or a woman.

-In this situation, to determine the gender in which the final word will stand, it is necessary to be guided by the context in which this word is used.
+In this situation, to determine the gender in which the final word will appear, it is necessary to be guided by the context in which this word is used.

 For example: